 Car Dealer Fraud

 You may think that if you buy an extended warranty for the car, you don’t have to worry about what condition it is in.
-The extended warranty company may not honor repairs on existing defects from the time of purchase.
-If you are considering buying an extended warranty, you should research the warranty company to make sure it has a good reputation for honoring the warranty.
+This is not true.
+The extended warranty company may not cover repairs on existing defects from the time of purchase.
+If you are considering buying an extended warranty, you should research the warranty company to make sure it has a good reputation.
 You also should look carefully at the terms of the warranty.
 Read the fine print.
 Sometimes the dealer doesn’t provide detailed terms for an extended warranty.
 That is an indication that something is wrong.
 Buyers often pay too much for extended warranties.
 If you insist on buying one, negotiate a lower price than the dealer originally offers.

-Buyers who have poor credit ratings often pay too much for cars out of desperation to get some transportation.
-If you can get a loan ahead of time instead of with the dealer it may help you in getting a better price and lower interest rate.
-There are some dealers that aren’t interested in selling their cars for cash.
-You may have to look carefully to find a dealer that will offer a fair price for a car.
+Buyers who have poor credit ratings often pay too much for cars out of desperation to get transportation.
+If you can arrange financing for a vehicle ahead of time from your own bank or credit union instead of with the dealer, you may get better terms, including a lower interest rate.
+However, there are some dealers that simply will not let you use outside financing.
+This is a red flag that the dealer is attempting to take advantage of you by offering you the highest interest rate possible.
+You may have to look carefully to find a dealer that will sell you a car for a fair price.
 You can get an estimate of a car’s value online at Kelly Blue Book or Edmunds.

 Always be practical with respect to the monthly payments you will have to make for a car with the idea of paying the car off as fast as possible.
 If you are short on money one month you could get your car repossessed.
-Look at the sticker price and compare it to the actual price you will pay after financing.
+Look at the sticker price and compare it to the actual price you will pay after financing - this is called the "out-the-door" cost.
 These figures should be in the box at the top of the contract.
 Based on a promise of financing, some people pay $15,000 for a used car with significant mileage that is really worth $8,000.
 They would have been better off buying a more economical new car for $15,000.

 If you find that you bought a car and there was fraud committed by the dealer, seek legal advice.
-Our firm does not charge for a consultation and when we accept a case, it is on contingency basis, meaning that we must get our fees from the defendants in the case.
+Our firm does not charge for a consultation and when we accept a case, we are paid pursuant to fee shifting statutes, meaning that we must get our fees from the defendants in the case.

 For further information regarding Auto Dealer Fraud, visit our "Frequently Asked Questions" page.